retrohun/bakefat/README.md

   ISO9660, UDF, Linux ext2 etc.) on the virtual hard disk.
 * It creates disk image files.
 Alternatively it can also write to block devices (Linux and macOS only, not supported on Win32).
-* It uses sparese files for disk images on Linux and macOS so that space on the host filesystem is only used by the files, not the empty space.
+* It uses sparse files for disk images on Linux and macOS so that space on the host filesystem is only used by the files, not the empty space.
 An empty disk images uses less than 32 KiB of host filesystem space (plus metadata).